Ola-Daniel/qrcodebakery/README.md

 Contribute
 ----------

-- Found a bug or have a feature request? open and issue here: https://github.com/Ola-Daniel/qrcodebakery/issues
+- Found a bug or have a feature request? open an issue here: https://github.com/Ola-Daniel/qrcodebakery/issues
 - Want to contribute code?
 Fork the repository and submit a pull request: https://github.com/Ola-Daniel/qrcodebakery

 Support